tartley/cbeams/README.rst

 Dependencies
 ------------

 Python >= 3.5.
-Probably runs on earlier v3.x, but I haven't tried it.
+Probably also runs on earlier v3.x, but I haven't tried it.

 Install
 -------